utensils/docker-postgres/README.md

 Docker Container for PostgreSQL 9.4
 =================

-This is a simple container for running [PostgreSQL 9.4](http://www.postgresql.org/).
+This is a highly configurable container for [PostgreSQL 9.4](http://www.postgresql.org/).
 It allows for basic initial user/pass and schema configuration via ENV variables.

 ##Extensions##